conorlolynch/Learning-ASP-NET/README.md

 ## Configuring Database
 * Add a new C# Class called ApplicationDbContext inside Model folder
-* This class should inherit from Dbcontext class
+* This class should inherit from DbContext class
+* Leave the constructor empty as dependency injection is happening through the inheritance
+* Then we need to add the book model thats going to be added to the database.
+To add a model to a database inside the DbContext we need an entry
 ```C#
 public class ApplicationDbContext : DbContext
     {